 The CSU System

-Welcome to the California State University (CSU) – the world’s largest comprehensive higher education system in the nation with 23 unique campuses serving approximately 484,000 students with 50,800 faculty and staff.
+Welcome to the California State University (CSU) – the nation’s largest comprehensive higher education system with 23 unique campuses serving approximately 481,000 students with more than 52,000 faculty and staff.

 A Tradition of Excellence for More than Five Decades

-Since 1961, the CSU has provided an affordable, accessible, and high-quality education to more than 3.4 million graduates throughout the state of California.
+Since 1961, the CSU has provided an affordable, accessible and high-quality education to 3.7 million graduates throughout California.
 While each campus is unique based on its curricular specialties, location and campus culture, every CSU is distinguished for the quality of its educational programs.
 All campuses are fully accredited, provide a high-quality broad liberal educational program and offer opportunities for students to engage in campus life through the Associated Students, Inc., clubs and service learning.
 Through leading-edge programs, superior teaching and extensive workforce training opportunities, CSU students graduate with the critical thinking skills, industry knowledge and hands-on experience necessary for employment and career advancement.

 - Today, one of every 20 Americans with a college degree is a CSU graduate.